polsys/ennemi/docs/support.md

 In the long term, we aim to follow the
 [NumPy deprecation policy](https://numpy.org/neps/nep-0029-deprecation_policy.html).
-However, there are some deviations:

-- `ennemi 1.0.0` requires at least NumPy 1.17.
-  This satisfies the "last three minor versions" rule, but not the "all versions released in prior 24 months" rule.
-  Support for NumPy 1.17 will be kept long enough to satisfy both criteria.
-- `ennemi 1.0.0` supports Python 3.6, even though it would not be necessary.
+However, `ennemi 1.0.0` supports Python 3.6, even though it would not be necessary.
 There are still sufficiently many users on 3.6 to warrant the support.
 The support will be dropped in a future minor release.